nupac/nupac/.github/pull_request_template.md

 *description of your pull request here*

 # Contributor's checklist
-Please mark as done everything appliable to your current PR state
+Please mark as done everything appliable to the current state of your PR

 ## General
 - [ ] Newer functionality got documented (if needed, e.g. a new nupac enviroment variable)